ji-zai/personal-site/content/essays/seek-truth.md

 Anyone looking to seek truth will have to take these (and many more) inaccuracies and incorrect assumptions into account when seeking truth.

-But, in my own experience, and based on what I've seen in the world, I believe the deadliest cause for our delusion about the systems is our own **self-delusion**: our lack of understanding in the way our minds work and all the ways in which our minds cloud our view of reality.
+But, in my own experience, and based on what I've seen in the world, I believe the deadliest cause for our delusion about the systems we study is our **self-delusion**: our lack of understanding in the way our minds work and all the ways in which our minds cloud our view of reality.

 I believe this is the reason we fail to see some of the most obvious, profound truths - which are often right under our noses.

 And why when someone makes a profound discovery, it often seem stupidly obvious in hindsight - whether it's an idea for a company, movie, scientific discovery, or anything transformative.

-It's not that the truth was kept hidden and required great difficulty to excavate, but that our minds were too clouded to see it, even if we were trying to find it.
-Especially if we were trying to find it.
+It's not that the truth was kept hidden and required great difficulty to excavate, but that our minds were too clouded to see it sitting right under our noses, even if we were trying to find it; especially if we were trying to find it.

-You can have the most accurate tools, more accurate references, most accurate account of what you already know, but if you fail to see reality as it is, then the most fundamental tool you use to understand the world outside is itself unreliable.
+You can have the most accurate tools, more accurate references, most accurate account of what you already know, but if you fail to be able to see reality as it is, then the most fundamental tool you use to understand the world is itself unreliable.

 What exactly are we deluded about regarding ourselves that leads us to be deluded about the systems we study?
 What causes it?
 And can we overcome it?